Skip to main content

 outputTokens: number; // Tokens generated

-durationMs: number; // Total execution time
+durationMs?: number; // Total execution time (when reported by the server)

 }